-The Old Harbor Reykjavik
+The Old Harbor in Reykjavik

 Built between 1913 and 1917, the Old Harbor Reykjavik has blossomed over the last few years thanks to a boom in the area.
 Become a colorful spot with new and interesting places to visit.
 Not only are there beautiful views of Mount Esja across Faxa Bay, but it’s also a lovely place to go for a walk.
 The gorgeous, award-winning Harpa Concert Hall was inaugurated here in 2011 as well.